trs-tiet/TRS-DSAI-TIET/README.md

 │   │                        socials (LinkedIn is live), stats │   ├── speakers.ts          academicSpeakers + industrialSpeakers (18 total)
 │   ├── organizers.ts        Real organizing committee (5, from the brochure)
-│   ├── sponsors.ts          Mirrors data/exhibitors.ts (same 6 companies)
+│   ├── sponsors.ts          Separate file from exhibitors.ts, but kept in the
-│   ├── exhibitors.ts        Hands-on Experience partners.
+│   │                        same company order by request — reorder both │   │                        together if you change one │   ├── exhibitors.ts        Hands-on Experience partners.
 Two entries show
 │   │                        the global brand as `name` (Qualysis, Noraxon) │   │                        with their India distributor (Pukhya, Aerobe)